wshon/madedit-mod/README.txt

     2. $(MadEdit execution file directory)/MadEdit.cfg: Windows
   And FontWidth.dat will also be saved to the same path.
   FontWidth.dat is Cache of Font-Width-Data, it can speed-up MadEdit a lot.

+Mod v0.2.3
+Fix issue that Replace dialog never has chance to replace wrap around

 Mod v0.2.2
 1. Add "Insert increamental numbers" to edit popup menu